Rotisserie Chicken Melt

 Open up English muffins and spread them out, cut-side up on a sheet pan.
 Broil for a few minutes just to crisp them up.

 Remove English muffins from the oven and divide pesto between them.
-Top with avocado and then cheese (tear slices to fit over the toppings).
+Top with chicken and then cheese (tear slices to fit over the toppings).

 Return pan to the oven and continue broiling until cheese is melted and bubbly, 4 to 6 minutes more.